AntonioAPDL/antonio-aguirre.github.io/_posts/2025-02-16-HB-Tutorial.md

 tags: [statistics, HPC, cluster-computing, UCSC]
 excerpt: "A graduate student's guide to leveraging Hummingbird HPC for statistical research with Bayesian methods, ML workflows, and large-scale simulations"
 ---

+Hi, grads!
+Whether you’re running Bayesian models, tuning machine learning algorithms, or analyzing massive datasets, this guide aims to help you take advantage of the full potential of UCSC’s **Hummingbird (HB) clusters**.

+### What Are the Hummingbird Clusters?
+The HB clusters are UCSC’s shared high-performance computing (HPC) systems, built to handle tasks that would overwhelm personal computers.
+Designed for researchers across disciplines, they offer:
+- **Parallel computing**: Run thousands of simulations or MCMC chains simultaneously
+- **High-speed storage**: Process TB-scale datasets (e.g., genomics, climate models)
+- **Specialized hardware**: Access GPU nodes for deep learning
+- **Scalability**: Transition seamlessly from small interactive tests to large batch jobs

+### Who Should Use HB?
+These clusters are ideal for statistical work requiring:
+- **Computational intensity**: Hierarchical models, bootstrapping, or optimization
+- **Reproducibility**: Version-controlled environments for collaborative projects
+- **Speed**: Accelerate workflows that take days on a laptop

+### What’s in This Guide?
+You’ll learn to:
+1. **Test code interactively** (e.g., debug an RStan model)
+2. **Submit batch jobs** (e.g., parallelize 100 MCMC chains)
+3. **Optimize resources** (avoid memory crashes, leverage GPUs)
+4. **Manage workflows** (from data storage to result analysis)

+By the end, you’ll be equipped to tackle statistical challenges that once seemed computationally impossible—all while avoiding common pitfalls.
+Let’s transform those ambitious research questions into publishable results!

 ## Introduction to Cluster Computing for Stats Grads